lbl-neutrino/larpixSlowControls/README.md

 **Step 1:** Turn on two Raspberry Pi's and pressure guage

-**Step 2:** Launch monitoring session on cryo-control Raspberry Pi using an accessable screen
+**Step 2:** Launch monitoring session on cryo-control Raspberry Pi

 **Step 3 (optional):** Launch high voltage monitoring on hv-control Raspberry Pi, then turn on HV supply

-**Step 4:** Connect port on your computer to localhost:3000 on Labpix
+**Step 4:** Connect port on your computer to localhost:3000 on Bldg 70/141 Labpix

 **Step 5:** Launch the Larpix Slow Control dashboard